univieCUBE/deepnog/tool/README.md

 ## Usage

-To use DeepNOG, call deepnog.py with a protein data file.
+To use DeepNOG, clone project or download tool-folder and call deepnog.py with a protein data file.

 Example usages: